 This emerging evidence has been an important source of learning and knowledge through the year and continues to inform the health board's Annual Plan for 2021-22.
-It will be considered in the Population Assessment of Powys which will be taking place in the year ahead.
+It will be taken into account in the Population Assessment of Powys which will be taking place in the year ahead.